bjones1/CodeChat/micro/ch3/asm_ch3.rst

    mptst_word

-The first assembly-language program
+Exploring an assembly-language program
 =================================================================================

 Let's begin by looking at the heart of a simple assembly-language program.
-In :doc:`mptst_word` section :ref:`mptst_word_code`, we have:
+In :doc:`asm_template` section :ref:`asm_template_code`, we have:

-.. include:: mptst_word.rst
+.. include:: asm_template.rst
    :start-after: .. begin_clip
    :end-before: .. end_clip

+.. todo: Point to MPLAB IDE video tutorials

+Load :download:`asm_template.mcp` into the Microchip IDE, then run the program.
+Answer the following questions:

+#.
+What value does W0 contain?
+#.
+What value does memory location ``0x0800`` contain?

+In this brie